‘Unbreakable Kimmy Schmidt’ Won’t Return For A Fifth Season, Talks Of Movie Finale

 — Hollywood Reporter (@THR) May 3, 2018

-To date, Unbreakable Kimmy Schmidt has acquired an extensive list of awards and accolades including 16 Primetime Emmy Award nominations.
+To date, Unbreakable Kimmy Schmidt has acquired an extensive list of awards and accolades, including 16 Primetime Emmy Award nominations.

 With four seasons and more than 50 episodes under its belt, the entire cast and crew feels it is time to say goodbye to the loveable Kimmy Schmidt.